It’s A Jungle Out There – Of Content That Is (Part 2)

 While an untamed jungle is an essential component of a biodiverse world, it’s a hostile environment when customers can’t navigate through your content to get what they need.
 Building a glorious garden with shrubs, flowers, lighting, signage, and pathways makes life better for both you and your customers.
 Or to translate into the language of knowledge and training, delight customers with cross-functional collaboration, content curation, a job-role focus, consistent styles and standards, and a common technology stack.
 Then, stroll through the garden together and notice the sweet smell of success.

-Check out this webinar with Donna and Lauren to learn more about taming the content jungle.
+Check out this webinar with Donna and Lauren and Part 3 of this blog to learn more about taming the content jungle.